Abdominal and Breast Imaging Fellowship

 We offer on-site clinical research facilities with dedicated research scientists from Robarts and Lawson's Research Institute.

-The fellow will have half day protected academic time for proven research projects.
+The fellow will have one day protected academic time for proven research projects.

 For further information and details, please contact the Fellowship Coordinator, Kellie Griffin.